-The Scope and Purpose of a Home Inspection
+The Scope and Purpose of an Incoming and Outgoing Rental Inspection

-A home inspection is not an insurance policy
+A rental inspection is not an insurance policy

-A home inspection is visual and not destructive
+A rental inspection is visual and not destructive

 The descriptions and observations in this report are based on a visual inspection of the structure.
 I inspect the aspects of the structure that can be viewed without dismantling, damaging or disfiguring the structure and without moving furniture and interior furnishings.
 Areas that are concealed, hidden or inaccessible to view are not covered by this inspection.
 Some systems cannot be tested during this inspection as testing risks damaging the building.
 For example, overflow drains on bathtubs are generally not tested because if they were found to be leaking they could damage the finishes below.
 My procedures involve non-invasive investigation and non-destructive testing which will limit the scope of the inspection.

-This is not an inspection for NHBRC/Building Regulation compliance
+This is not an inspection for Building Regulation/Municipal Compliance

-Although this inspection report may refer to SANS (South African National Standards) and municipal by-laws, this report is not intended to be an NHBRC (National Home Builders Registration Council/National Building Regulation/local municipal by-law compliance inspection.
+Although this inspection report may refer to SANS (South African National Standards) and municipal by-laws, this report is not intended to be an NBR (National Building Regulation) or a local Municipal By-law Compliance inspection.
 Although some safety issues may be addressed in this report, this inspection is not a safety inspection and I am not required to identify all potential hazards.

-My observations are based on my academic studies and workplace experience
+My observations are based on my tertiary qualifications, InterNACHI's Continuing Education requirements, research and workplace experience

 Construction techniques and standards vary.
 There are different ways to build a house or install a system in a house.
-The observations in this report are based on my academic studies and workplace experience.
+The observations in this report are based on my tertiary qualifications, research and workplace experience.
 Other inspectors and contractors may have some differing opinions.
-You are welcome to seek opinions from other professionals.
+Both the Tenant and Landlord are welcome to seek opinions from other professionals.

 The scope of this inspection

-Your presence was requested during this inspection.
-A written report will not substitute for all the possible information that can be conveyed verbally by a shared visual observation of the conditions of the property.
+It is advisable for the new Tenant and the Landlord (or his/her representative) to be present during this inspection.
+A written report will not substitute for all the possible information that can be conveyed verbally by a shared visual observation of the condition of the unit.

 How to Read This Report

 This report is designed to deliver important and technical information in a way that is easy for anyone to access and understand.
-If you are in a hurry, you can take a quick look at our "Summary Page” and quickly get critical information for important decision making.
-However, we strongly recommend that you take the time to read the full Report, which includes digital photographs, captions, diagrams, descriptions, videos and hot links to additional information.
+A quick look at my "Summary Page” will provide critical information for important decision-making.
+However, I strongly recommend that both the Tenant and Landlord take the time to read the full report, which may include digital photographs, captions, diagrams, descriptions, videos and hot links to additional information.

-The best way to get the layers of information that are presented in this report is to read your report online, which will allow you to expand your learning about your house.
-You will notice some words or series of words highlighted in blue and underlined – clicking on these will provide you with a link to additional information.
+The best way to get the layers of information that are presented in this report is to read the report online (the HTML version), which expands the information in the inspection report.
+Some words or series of words may be highlighted in blue and underlined – clicking on these will provide a link to additional information.
+The HTML version of this report also may contain streaming videos.
+Short video clips often contain important information and critical context that can be difficult to capture in words and still pictures.

-This report can also be printed on paper or to a PDF document.
+This report can also be printed on paper or as a PDF document.

 Chapters and Sections

-This report is divided into chapters that parcel the home into logical inspection components.
-Each chapter is broken into sections that relate to a specific system or component of the home.
-You can navigate between chapters with the click of a button on the left side margin.
+This report is divided into chapters that parcel the building into logical inspection components.
+Each chapter is broken into sections that relate to a specific system or component of the unit.
+Navigate is possible between chapters with the click of a button on the left-side margin.

-Most sections will contain some descriptive information done in black font.
-Observation narrative, done in colored boxes, will be included if a system or component is found to be significantly deficient in some way or if we wish to provide helpful additional information about the system or the scope of our inspection.
-If a system or component of the home was deemed to be in satisfactory or serviceable condition, there may be no narrative observation comments in that section and it may simply say “tested,” or “inspected.”
+Most sections will contain some descriptive information in black font.
+Observation narratives, done in coloured boxes, will be included if a system or component is found to be significantly deficient in some way or if I want to provide helpful additional information about the system or the scope of my inspection.
+If a system or component of the building was deemed to be in satisfactory or serviceable condition, there may be no narrative observation comments in that section and it may simply say “tested,” or “inspected.”

 Observation Labels